Writing Playwright Tests for Sefaria

 git commit -m "test(ToC): add language control tests [Issue #16]"

-Note: Sefaria strives to use the "Conventional Commits" method when it comes to writing commit messages.
+Please note: Sefaria strives to use the "Conventional Commits" method when it comes to writing commit messages.
 Check out this Conventional Commits Cheat Sheet to learn more about it!

 Push your branch: